Read more about that here.

 Status will reimburse you for the costs you'll incur being away from home.
 Please submit your travel expenses through Expensify.

 We currently reimburse expenses together with payroll, so try to submit your reports by the 20th of each month.
 If you miss that date, you will have to wait until the next pay cycle.

-Within Europe, traveling by train is sometimes more convenient, so keep that in mind as an option when you're looking at routes.
+Within Europe, traveling by train or bus is sometimes more convenient, so keep that in mind as an option when you're looking at routes.

 For flights, make sure you book as timely as possible (rates can go up a lot when booking less than three weeks before travel).
 For bigger Status events, you'll typically be given a flight budget - it's ok to book whatever flight you can get within that budget.
-Typically that would be an economy class fare - we don't offer automatic upgrades for longer distances travelled (to be fair to all contributors and to be as resourceful as possible with Status funds).
+Typically that would be an economy class fare - we don't offer automatic upgrades for longer distances traveled (to be fair to all contributors and to be as resourceful as possible with Status funds).